Learn

 Common questions

-Should Codex users choose Plus or Pro?
+Should most people choose ChatGPT Plus or Pro?

-Does a ChatGPT subscription include OpenAI API usage?
+Do ChatGPT plans include OpenAI API usage?

 Next steps